Deep Reactive Ion Etching (DRIE): Bosch Process Guide for MEMS & TSV

 4.2 Through‑Silicon Vias (TSVs)

 3D IC integration and advanced packaging technologies such as high bandwidth memory (HBM) and chiplet architectures require electrical connections that pass vertically through silicon.
 TSVs are typically 5–10 μm in diameter and 50–100 μm deep (via‑middle) or 25–50 μm diameter and 300+ μm deep (via‑last).
-DRIE provides the necessary depth and profile control, and post‑etch sidewall quality directly affects the conformality of subsequent barrier/seed layer deposition.
+DRIE provides the necessary depth and profile control, and post‑etch sidewall quality directly affects the conformality of subsequent barrier/seed layer deposition — typically a CVD or HDP-CVD dielectric liner for via isolation.
+For a side-by-side comparison of DRIE against ion-beam approaches when material chemistry rules out reactive etching, see our RIE vs Ion Milling guide.

 4.3 Photonics and Optical Devices